kotopes1/crypto-hardware-wallet/README.md

 In the command line interface the following input was added, (python3 -m flake8) to bring up files with errors.
 Most errors have been resolved, ( E501 line too long characters, have been left in some files, like the env.py file was showing line too long with my ["DATABASE_URL"] = "postgres: ? when i tried to shorting the database code, my website did not function properly, so decided to leave it the way it is for now. at this point in time I didn’t want to adjust my code incase I added more issues.

-I chose to ignore any warnings on migration files susch as, (./.vscode/arctictern.py) (./blog/migrations/0001_initial.py). since these are automatically generated files so may ignore style rules for efficiency reasons.
+I chose to ignore any warnings on migration files such as, (./.vscode/arctictern.py) (./blog/migrations/0001_initial.py). since these are automatically generated files so may ignore style rules for efficiency reasons.
 Also as developers, usually don't need to touch them so they don't need to be perfectly readable.

 'django.test.TestCase' imported but unused in various files.

-Docstring's we’re added to nearly every file that was needed.
+Docstring's were added to nearly every file that was needed.
 ___

 **Email Issues**